jcjollant/gakneeboard/README.md

 # BUGS
 * You can deselect all options in runway orientation
 * ALL runways mode spills over tile height
+* Multitower airport stuggle : CYVR is not showing a frequency

 # TODO
 * Add SEO tags